-Placental CRH is structurally similar to the hypothalamic peptide, CRH (104, 105).
+Placental CRH is structurally similar to the hypothalamic peptide, CRH (121, 122).
 Due to this similarity, it is easily measured in amniotic fluid as well as fetal and maternal plasma.
-Pro-CRH mRNA is present in cytotrophoblasts (106).
-CRH is also intensely immunoreactive in the decidua (38).
-CRH is found in maternal serum at low levels during the first and second trimesters of uncomplicated pregnancies, but rises dramatically in the third trimester of normal gestations or earlier if there are pregnancy complications resulting from such factors as prematurity, diabetes, or hypertension.(107).
-Although concentrations of CRH in fetal plasma are lower than those found in maternal plasma, there exists a significant correlation between maternal and fetal plasma CRH (107).
-There is a 3-fold rise, in amniotic fluid CRH between the second and third trimester (107, 108).
-Placenta-derived CRH stimulates placental ACTH release in a dose-dependent manner in vitro (109, 110).
-Corticotrophin releasing hormone and ACTH are both released into fetal and maternal circulation; their activity is moderated by maternal CRH binding proteins (107).

-Placental CRH participates in the surge of fetal glucocorticoids associated with late third trimester fetal maturation (107, 109, 111).
+Pro-CRH mRNA is present in cytotrophoblasts (123).
+CRH is also intensely immunoreactive in the decidua (53).
+CRH is found in maternal serum at low levels during the first and second trimesters of uncomplicated pregnancies, but rises dramatically in the third trimester of normal gestations or earlier if there are pregnancy complications resulting from such factors as prematurity, diabetes, or hypertension.(124).
+The highest levels of CRH are found at labor and delivery.
+Although concentrations of CRH in fetal plasma are lower than those found in maternal plasma, there exists a significant correlation between maternal and fetal plasma CRH (124).
+There is a 3-fold rise, in amniotic fluid CRH between the second and third trimester (124.
+125).
+Placenta-derived CRH stimulates placental ACTH release in a dosedependent manner in vitro (126, 127).
+Corticotrophin releasing hormone and ACTH are both released into fetal and maternal circulation; their activity is moderated by maternal CRH binding proteins (124).
+Placental CRH participates in the surge of fetal glucocorticoids associated with late third trimester fetal maturation (124, 126, 128).
 When uterine blood flow is restricted, secretion of both CRH and ACTH is increased.
-Corticotrophin releasing hormone is a potent utero-placental vasodilator (112, 113).
-Corticotrophin releasing hormone is released into the fetal circulation in response to fetal stress and in conditions leading to fetal growth restriction (114-116).
-High circulating maternal CRH is believed to be responsible for the elevated plasma ACTH and cortisol found in pregnancy, which renders them unresponsive to feedback suppression of plasma cortisol (107-109, 111, 117).
+Corticotrophin releasing hormone is a potent utero-placental vasodilator (129, 130).
+Corticotrophin releasing hormone is released into the fetal circulation in response to fetal stress and in conditions leading to fetal growth restriction (131-133).
+High circulating maternal CRH is believed to be responsible for the elevated plasma ACTH and cortisol found in pregnancy, which renders them unresponsive to feedback suppression of plasma cortisol (124-126, 128, 134).
 Corticotrophin releasing hormone stimulates prostaglandin synthesis in fetal membranes and placenta.
-In pre-eclampsia, fetal asphyxia, premature labor, and other conditions leading to fetal growth restriction CRH is frequently elevated (114-116).
+In pre-eclampsia, fetal asphyxia, premature labor, and other conditions leading to fetal growth restriction CRH is frequently elevated (131-133).

-Placental Thyrotropin Releasing Hormone (TRH)
+Placental Thyrotropin Releasing Hormone

-Thyrotropin releasing hormone is found in the cytotrophoblast layer; however, this molecule is different from the tripeptide produced by the hypothalamus (118).
-Since hCG is regarded as the principal placenta-derived thyroid stimulator, a significant role for TRH is uncertain (119).
+Thyrotropin releasing hormone is found in the cytotrophoblast layer; however, this molecule is different from the tripeptide produced by the hypothalamus (135).
+It is localized primarily in the syncytiotrophoblast but also in the fetal and maternal blood vessels as well as in the extravillous trophoblast.
+The concentration of TRH is higher in the fetal circulation, which is likely due rapid protease degradation on the maternal side (136).
+Since hCG is regarded as the principal placenta-derived thyroid stimulator, a significant role for TRH is uncertain, although it may be involved in thyroid function regulation during fetal life (137).

-Placental Growth Hormone Releasing Hormone
+Placental Growth Hormone Releasing Hormone (GHRH)

-GHRH has also been identified in the human placenta, but its cellular localization and function are unknown (109).
-The levels of placental GHRH do not contribute to maternal circulating levels of the GHRH, nor does GHRH regulate placental growth hormone production.
+GHRH has also been identified in the human placenta, but its cellular localization and function are unknown (126).
+Its structure is identical to that of the hypothalamic GHRH peptide.
+The levels of placental GHRH do not contribute to maternal circulating levels of the extra villous the presence of GHRH receptor in the placenta GHRH does not regulate placental growth hormone production.